JeffreyHuang06/Note-Editor/README.md

-# pynote
+# pyNote
-.pynote
+A note taking markup language, using the guide in Docs.pynote or in this README
-A note taking markup language, using the guide in Docs.pynote or in this readme.
+Use the python file in terminal to convert to word doc
-Use the python file in terminal to convert to word doc Reduces time having to fiddle with the buttons on Microsoft Word
+Reduces time having to fiddle with the buttons on Microsoft Word

 ## Setup
 Requires at least Python 3.8